-Teeth and jaws play a prominent role in the interaction of animals with their environment.
-This predisposes them to traumatic injury, most commonly fights with other animals, automobile impacts, getting caught on fences, or falling onto hard surfaces.
-Mandibles can also suffer spontaneous pathologic fractures due to severe periodontitis around the mandibular first molars or to neoplasia.
+Traumatic injury to the teeth and jaws of canine and feline patients frequently occurs through fights with other animals, automobile impacts, getting caught on fences, or falling onto hard surfaces.
+Mandibles can also suffer spontaneous pathological fractures due to severe periodontitis around the teeth (e.g. mandibular first molars) or due to neoplasia.

-Caudal mandibular body fractures in the area of or caudal to diseased molars requiring extraction are much more problematic because of the lack of teeth on both sides of the fracture and the thinner bone caudal to the body of the mandible.
-Plates can be used, but the prognosis is guarded.
-Interarch splinting (ie, between the upper dental arch to the lower dental arch) can be successful, but there is a risk of aspiration while the splint is in place if the animal vomits.
-A feeding tube is used until the splint is removed.
+Caudal mandibular body fractures in the area of, or caudal to, diseased molars requiring dental extraction are much more problematic because of the lack of teeth on both sides of the fracture and the thinner bone caudal to the body of the mandible.
+Bone plates or miniplates can be used, but the prognosis is guarded.